 Additionally, we are required under the Public Records Act 1958 (as amended) to transfer records to the City or National Archives (TNA) for permanent preservation.
 Full consideration will be given to Data Protection and Freedom of Information legislation when making decisions about whether such records should be open to the public.

-Where we have third parties providing parts or all of our services for us, we have contracts in place with them.
+When we have third parties providing parts or all of our services, systems, software, platforms, applications (apps) etc for us, we have contracts or agreements in place with them.
+These include:

 We do not routinely transfer personal data outside of the UK but when this is necessary, we ensure that we have appropriate safeguards in place and that is done in accordance with the UK data protection and privacy legislation.